sga-noud/adaptive-mushroom/README.md

             template: bottom-nav
             variables:
               - dashboard-name: dashboard-view  # Edit to your dashboard URL
-              - active-view: home  # Edit to the active dashboard view
+              - active-view: home  # Edit to the active dashboard view name
+        # The sticky position doesn't work with Decluttering card, so you have to add the CSS here
+        # If you don't use the UI you can use YAML anchors instead
         card_mod:
           style: |
-            # The sticky position doesn't work with Decluttering card, so you have to add the CSS here
-            # If you don't use the UI you can use YAML anchors instead
             :host {
               z-index: 4;
               position: sticky !important;